JAndrassy/Regulator/README.md

 ### Web interface

-The RegulatorPages folder contains static web pages of the regulator.
+The data subfolder contains static web pages of the regulator.
 The static web pages use data in json format requested from the WebServer implemented in WebServer.ino.

 With Uno WiFi I had the static pages served by the esp8266 WebServer of WiFi Link firmware in the esp8266 on-board of the Uno WiFi.
 I added them to the SPIFFS `data` folder of WiFi Link firmware.